The Best Headlamps of 2023: Tested

 We wanted our testers to consider how useful the brightness of the headlamp is for varying outdoor pursuits; how great the headlamp’s battery life is (and if it was as advertised); how comfortable the headlamp is to wear over long periods of time during different activities (on bare heads, hats and helmets); how useful (and how user-friendly) the headlamp’s features are; and how expensive the headlamp is for what you get.

 Our testers graded each headlamp on a 100-point scale for each criteria (brightness, battery life, comfort, features and price), then we averaged the scores to determine the seven best headlamps of the year.
-The Black Diamond Spot 400 and Petzl Actik Core tallied nearly perfect scores all-around, earning REI Co-op Editors’ Choice Awards.
-The BioLite HeadLamp 425 scored high or perfect in every category.
-The Petzl Tikkina, BioLite HeadLamp 800, Petzl IKO CORE and Black Diamond Wiz scored high or perfect in most categories, making them great options for specific users.
+The Black Diamond Spot 400, Petzl Actik Core and Black Diamond Astro 300-R received top scores all-around, earning our REI Co-op Editors’ Choice Awards.

 Photography by Andrew Bydlon and Joel Hopkins.